livebook-dev/req_bigquery/README.md

 [Req](https://github.com/wojtekmach/req) plugin for [Google BigQuery](https://cloud.google.com/bigquery/docs/reference/rest).

-ReqBigQuery provides a custom API to send queries to be executed by Google BigQuery and decodes into a fancy result struct, which can be used by other libraries as they want.
+ReqBigQuery makes it easy to make BigQuery queries.
+It uses [Goth](https://github.com/peburrows/goth) for authentication.
+Query results are decoded into the `ReqBigQuery.Result` struct.
+The struct which implements the `Table.Reader` protocol and thus can be efficiently traversed by rows or columns.

 ## Usage